temidataspot/superstore/README.md

 | **LTV Prediction** | BG/NBD + Gamma-Gamma | 12-month revenue forecast per customer |
 | **Cohort Retention** | Cohort Heatmap | Monthly retention rates across 42 cohorts |

-The project is deployed as a **live Streamlit app** that accepts any transaction CSV — making it dataset-agnostic and production-ready.
+The project is deployed as a **live Streamlit app** that accepts any transaction CSV, making it dataset-agnostic and production-ready.

 ---